wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/defender-office-365-evaluate/includes/configuration-analyzer.md

-The Microsoft 365 Defender portal includes a configuration analyzer that you can use to find any policies that don’t meet the minimum standard and strict protection profile settings.
+The Microsoft 365 Defender portal includes a configuration analyzer that you can use to find any policies that don't meet the minimum standard and strict protection profile settings.
 You can use the configuration analyzer to review the following types of policies:

 - Exchange Online Protection (EOP) policies.
 This includes organizations with Exchange Online mailboxes and standalone EOP organizations without Exchange Online mailboxes:
   - Anti-spam policies.